RESEDA-MLZ/MIEZEPY_website/_posts/2024-08-02-Migrated_webpage.md

 # Migrated the webpage to RESEDA-MLZ

 After a looong deadtime, we are finally hosting the MIEZEPY page ourselves, and will slowly work on adding content!
+First thing we did is switch from Hugo to Jekyll, with the help of [Petr](https://github.com/me2d09).
+Thank you very much!